• Skip to main content

 Jump to Recipe Print Recipe

 Nothing says Christmas quite like sticky toffee pudding.
-Whether you call it figgy pudding, sticky pudding or Christmas pudding, it’s one of the holiday’s most perfect indulgences.
-This Slow Cooker Sticky Toffee Pudding comes with an added bonus though—you can fix it and forget it.
+Whether you call it figgy pudding, sticky pudding, or Christmas pudding, it’s one of the holiday’s most perfect indulgences.
+This sticky toffee pudding slow cooker recipe comes with an added bonus.
+I can fix it and forget it, which is exactly what I want during the holidays.

 slow cooker sticky toffee pudding

 You have enough to do getting ready for your holiday gathering, the last thing you need is to fuss over a dessert.
+When I’m planning holiday baking, I lean toward recipes I can make ahead or prep early, whether that’s this slow cooker dessert or something simple like my gingerbread muffins for easy mornings.
 For this recipe, you can make the Caramel Sauce the day before, and put your pudding in the slow cooker well before your guests arrive.

 slow cooker stick toffee pudding